 Once you determine what local resources are available to help non-filers, it’s time to determine your outreach role.
 There are three ways that you can engage this effort.

 1. Assist – As an assistor, you will help people assess eligibility and assist to submit the IRS non-filer form on their behalf by asking them the questions or by providing phone coaching support for someone who has computer access.
-(Guidance on these options will be available in the coming weeks.)

 2. Refer – As a referrer, you will directly connect people to local support to complete the online form and help them set up an appointment, if needed.